ppiyush13/dynamic-entry-webpack-plugin/readme.md

         <script src="/main.1016aebc24e44815f6ad.hot-update.js"></script>

     ```
-    This works fine for SPA, where bundle is intended to be loaded in browser.
+    This works fine for SPA, where bundles are intended to be loaded in browser.

 - Consider the scenario where you need to load application bundle conditionally.
-    For example, loading several micro-frontends bundles at run-time or loading a exportable library
+    For example, loading several micro-frontends bundles at run-time or loading a exportable library.
-    For this cases, bundles are hosted on different servers.
-They are included on runtime.
+    Such bundles are hosted on different servers and they are included into parent application at runtime.

-- For scenarios described above, it will be best if we could load entry bundle, which in turn load the main bundle and entry chunks needed before main.
+- For scenarios described above, it will be best if we could load single chunk, which in turn loads all the dependent chunks and main chunk for us.

 - This is where **dynamic-entry-webpack-plugin** comes handy.
-It will turn all webpack entry points into dynamic import because webpack already knows which all dependent chunks are needed for particular dynamic import.
-Webpack ensures that all the dependend modules for dynamic import are loaded then the actual module is loaded.
+It will turn all webpack entry points into dynamic import statements placed in a dynamic in-memory module.
+The actual entry point configuration is then updated with this new dyanmic module.

+- Webpack internally has all the information about dependent chunks for given chunk.
+When dynamically loading a module, webpack ensures that all the dependend modules for dynamic import are loaded first then the asked module is loaded.

-- This behavior os webpack is leveraged to provide only single entry bundle, which will load all entry chunks and main bundle.
+- This behavior of webpack is leveraged to provide only single entry chunk, which will load dependent and main chunks.

 ## Usage
     Create a object of plugin and pass it to the webpack plugins config.